LeonardoGandini/Circus-Watch-Faces/README.md

 # Circus Watch Faces
 Circus Watch Faces for Android Wear

-Illustrations by Roberta Pagnoni - <a href="http://robertapagnoni.it">robertapagnoni.it</a>
+Drawings and original design by Roberta Pagnoni - <a href="http://robertapagnoni.it">robertapagnoni.it</a>